natemiller/DSCI6008-student/README.md

 ### Lab Exercises

 Participation in and completion of lab exercises is a requirement for this course.
 Each unit includes exercises to provide practice applying techniques discussed in class and to reveal deficiencies in understanding in preparation for skills tests.
 Some of these will be individual efforts, some will be pairs and group programming.
-We will use the aggregate efforts of the class to test a wide variety of different approaches to the problems we will address.
-That way the class members will learn from the efforts of their classmates.
-It is essential to this process that you stay up to speed on the class so you can be a contributor as well as being a better learner.

 ### RATs
 The readiness assessment tests (RATs) are intended to ensure that students comprehended the material consumed between classes.
 Students unsure of their comprehension should bring questions to be addressed before the individual RAT.

-### Programming Exercises
-The RATs are meant to assess the first three levels of [Bloom's Taxonomy](http://en.wikipedia.org/wiki/Bloom's_taxonomy#Cognitive), namely knowledge, comprehension, and analysis.
-The exercises are meant to develop the latter three levels: analysis, synthesis, and evaluation.

 ### Mastery Tracking: